 Why it’s Similar: Temple Treasure Hunt Game (yes, that’s its full title) has you finding treasure and the guardians that protect it.
 Similar to most augmented reality games like Pokemon GO, you’ll use Google Maps to get close to the treasure before switching to AR mode to nail the precise location of the jewels, gems, and gold.

 Why it’s Different: Temple Treasure Hunt Game actually has a neat physical element to the virtual hunt.
-What I mean by this is that you can print out AR cards to hide around the house, garden, or local park.
-This allows you to create your own custom hunt where other players can then point the camera at the AR cards you’ve hidden around the place.
-It’s pretty great for kids’ parties and such where you’ll be in full control of item locations, thus keeping everyone safe from dangerous traffic.
+What I mean is that you can print out AR cards to hide around the house, garden, or local park.
+This allows you to create your own custom hunt where other players can then point the camera at the cards you’ve hidden.
+It’s pretty great for kids’ parties where you’ll be in full control of item locations, thus keeping everyone safe from dangerous traffic.

 Why it’s Similar: Ingress is all about capturing real-world points of interest.
 Like most games like Pokemon GO, Ingress asks you to travel to locations and interact with them via mobile devices.
 However, you won’t be capturing monsters so much as you’ll be claiming entire areas as your own.

 Why it’s Different: Ingress has you picking a team and acting on their behalf to claim as much global territory as you can.
 ‘Battles’ consist of spending action points to weaken the enemy’s zone before stealing it from under their noses.
 You can also spend the same points to upgrade and further protect locations you currently control.